High School Parent/Student Handbook

 In those circumstances where a student must take prescribed medication during the school day, the following guidelines are to be observed:

-- the Medication Request and Authorization Form 5330 F1, F1a, F1b, and F1c must be filed with the respective building principal before the student will be allowed to begin taking any medication during school hours.
+• The Medication Request and Authorization Forms 5330 F1, 5330 F1a, 5330 F1b, and 5330 F1c must be filed with the respective building principal before the student will be allowed to begin taking any medication during school hours.

 Asthma Inhalers and Epi-Pens